rsmahmud/Anvil-DA/Streamline Device Management with Anvil's Uplink Feature: A Comprehensive Guide.md

         # Upload file to remote device and handle response

     def button_restart_service_click(self, file, **event_args):
-        # Uplink code is configured to run as a service.
+        # Uplink code is configured to run as a service that restarts itself if terminated.
         # Execute shell command to restart the service,
         # It should start with newly modified codes, even registering new callable